 Jane Ellen Stevens is the editor of ACESTooHigh.
 If you want to contact me, do so at stevens.j.e.12 at gmail dot com.
 I welcome your tips, contributions, corrections and ideas.
-If you’re interested in contributing regularly or irregularly, let me know.

 I’m a long-time health, science and technology journalist.
 Before formally launching ACEsTooHigh and ACEsConnection in January 2012, I was director of media strategies at The World Company in Lawrence, KS, where we developed a local social journalism health news site called WellCommons, which is a model for a network of local health sites I hope to establish in California.

 I’m on an advisory group for ReportingonHealth.com, an online community of USC Annenberg’s California Endowment Health Journalism Fellowships.
 Dr. Lori Dorfman of Berkeley Media Studies Group and I direct the Reporting on Violence project, which has operated out of the BMSG offices since the mid 1990s.
 I’ve taught at UC Berkeley’s Graduate School of Journalism and worked with a team to establish what is now the Knight Digital Media Center.